olligobber/olligobber.com/README.md

 posts contains all the posts and their metadata

+typst_build contains partly built posts

-docs contains the generated result
+docs contains the generated website